-I remember how my grandma used to make this pie on an almost weekly basis because for her it was one of the easiest, fastest and the cheapest desserts to make.
+I remember how my grandma used to make this pie on an almost weekly basis because, for her, it was one of the easiest, fastest, and the cheapest desserts to make.

 There are also few varieties of this Croatian apple pie: some people make it with a thin layer of cottage cheese or even a thin layer of shredded walnuts.
 Anyhow, you are going to love my one, I promise!

 So, you’re probably wondering why I call this a “lazy pie”?
 Well, although I think it is understandable when you read the recipe, it’s because you only have 2-3 things to do before this apple pie is ready to eat!
 Make the dough, shred the apples and bake it.
-Everything is done and cooked, in 45 mins and is ready to eat in a little more than an hour.
+Everything is done and cooked in 45 mins and is ready to eat in a little more than an hour.

-- 450 g all-purpose flour
+- 450 g all-purpose flour (3.5 cups)

-- 200 g softened butter
+- 200 g softened butter (14 tablespoons)

-- 5 tbsp sugar
+- 5 tablespoons white sugar

-- 2 eggs
+- 2 eggs, room temperature

 - Pinch of cinnamon

-- Knead into a soft dough and cut it in two same sized pieces.
-Wrap them in a plastic foil and put them in the fridge for a half hour
+- Knead into a soft dough and cut it in two same-sized pieces.
+Wrap them in a plastic foil and put them in the fridge for half an hour

 - Wash the apples and shred them using the grater.
 Cover them with few spoons of sugar

 - Squeeze out the excess water of the apples.
-This is important, as squeezing out the apples is needed just so that the bottom dough layer doesn’t get soggy.
+This is important, as squeezing out the apples is needed just so that the bottom dough layer doesn’t get soggy

 - Cover the dough with shredded (and squeezed) apples and level it a little bit, so it’s even around the entire tray

-- Bake in a heated oven on 180 degrees Celsius for around 35 minutes or until it starts to be golden.
+- Bake in a pre-heated oven (180°C/350°F) for around 35 minutes or until golden brown

 - Let it cool for 20-30 minutes and dust with powdered sugar

 - Lazy Apple Pie